kbenham4102/petro-analyze/README.md

 ```
+## Note On Class Distribution Plots
+The class distribution plots are generated based on a standard list ```class_list``` in the code.
+You can use the interactive notebook to figure out which classes are most abundant and edit the list manually.
+This could be an added feature in the fututure to automatically generate plots for standard lists and most abundant classes.

 ## For Development...
 Also included is the ipython notebook ```compound_id.ipynb``` where you can develop new plots with interactively in Jupyter.
 Examples used in the current program can be found here.